-Stove top or electric burner
+• Stove top or electric burner

 What You Say: What You Do: Today we are going to be making New Potatoes with Garlic and Herbs.
 Let's read through the recipe before we begin.
-Pass out the recipe and read through with the participants.
+Pass out the recipes.Read through the recipe with participants.
 We are going to use a vegetable brush to gently scrub the potatoes.
 We are not going to peel the potatoes for this recipe.
 Demonstrate scrubbing the potatoes with a vegetable brush.
 Why do we scrub the potatoes?
 (Possible Answer: To remove any soil from the potatoes as they grow in the ground.)
 Next, we are going to cut the potatoes into cubes.
 We will be using a knife and cutting board.
 Go over Knife Safety and the Cutting Boards skill sheet.
 After the potatoes are placed in the saucepan with water, we will bring the water to a boil.
 What does the cooking term "boil" mean?
-(Answer: To heat a liquid until bubble break continually on the surface.)
+(Answer: To heat a liquid until bubbles break continually on the surface.)
 Go over Stove Top Safety skill sheet.
-Call on someone who would like to answer and discuss the term "boil."
+Call on someone who would like to answer.
+Discuss the term "boil".
 The parsley will be chopped until finely minced.
 What does the cooking term "mince" mean?
 (Answer: To cut or chop into extremely fine pieces.)
-Call on someone who would like to answer and discuss the term "mince."
+Call on someone who would like to answer.
+Discuss the term "mince".
 The last step is to toss the potatoes with olive oil and then with the seasonings.
 What does the cooking term "toss" mean?
 (Answer: To combine ingredients with a lifting motion.)
-Call on someone who would like to answer and discuss the term "toss."
+Call on someone who would like to answer.
+Discuss the term "toss".
+Prepare recipe with participants.